r23/MyOOS/blog/wordpress/wp-content/plugins/antispam-bee/readme.txt

 ## Changelog ##

+### 2.7.1 ###
+   * Fixes an incompatibility with Chrome autofill
+   * Fixes some incompatibilities with other plugins/themes where the comment field was left empty
+   * Support for RTL
+   * Solve some translation/language issues
+   * A new filter to add languages to the language check
+   * For more details see https://github.com/pluginkollektiv/antispam-bee/milestone/6?closed=1

 ### 2.7.0 ###
    * Country check is back again (thanks to Sergej Müller for his amazing work and the service page)
    * Improved Honeypot